RPiOVN/p2pvps-server/specifications/high-level-overview.md

 * OpenBazaar Transactions
 * Testing

-See more details in the [Marketplace Specification](marketplace-specification.md).
+See more details in the [Server Specification](server-specification.md).

 # High Level System Overview
 The sections below give additional details on how the system-as-a-whole works.
 Lower level specifications will